 In 2009 young adult Friends carrying the leading that has become QVS convened a national consultation on Quaker service, sponsored by Pendle Hill and Friends General Conference’s Youth Ministries Program.
 Quakers active in service, witness, and spirit-led communal living efforts from across the United States participated.
 We celebrated the powerful work already being done by Friends, and we discerned together that more was needed.
 A diverse national board was formed and has been carrying this work of creating a new, transformative, and deeply Quaker opportunity for service in the world.

 Passionately engaged in service and social justice – both helping change the world and being transformed together through the experience.

 Building on three years of discernment, research, and consultation, including working closely with a network of other longstanding faith-based voluntary service programs, a vibrant team of supporters launched the pilot QVS service house in Atlanta, Georgia in the fall of 2012.
 This house was the first step in developing a growing network of QVS programs.
 QVS launched two more houses in August 2013 in Philadelphia, PA and Portland, OR.
-In 2015 we launched our fourth house in Boston, MA as well as a pilot Alumni Fellowship program in Philadelphia, where first year QVS alumni can continue programming with QVS and work for Quaker organizations in Philly.
-We are excited about the continual growth of our programs and reach, and look forward to expanding our network in different ways in the years to come.
+In 2015 we launched our fourth house in Boston, MA as well as an Alumni Fellowship program which continued through the 2018 program year.
+In 2018 we also opened our fifth house in Minneapolis/St. Paul, MN.

 As work camps and other similar experiences did for previous generations of Friends, this yearlong experience offers the opportunity to orient participants to whole lives committed to service and justice, grounded and sustained by their Quaker faith – lives that speak.